Cotton effortlessly fuses humor with controversy and is one of the most sought-after comedians from Boston, Massachusetts.

 Cotton's original comedy album recording debut Pitbull Pride was scheduled to take place at The Rozzie Square Theater in front of a live audience on Saturday, March 28th 2020.
 However, like much of the world, a global pandemic derailed those plans.
 Since that time, Cotton has amassed thousands of followers on Tik Tok and surpassed one million views across social media.
 In lieu of touring, Cotton's increasingly popular online presence has opened up new opportunities, such as sponsorships and passive content creator income.
 Cotton takes pride in using her platform to help raise awareness for social good, the most recent being Black Girls Code & Autism Speaks.
 Cotton also utilizes her talent, time and resources to help fundraisers, including those that support the LGBT+ community, most notably Howard Brown Health's 2021 ChiQ event.

 Cotton's stand-up routine draws from her experiences as an African American woman from the big city with strong country roots.
 The daughter of a pastor and proud lesbian who adopted a 125 pound pit-bull, some would argue that Cotton's story couldn't possibly be anymore unique (until you factor in that she's lived in China).
 After graduating from Tufts University, Cotton worked in software development but the soul shattering loss of her younger brother landed her in a very dark place.
 It wasn't until Cotton took a leap of faith and agreed to tell jokes at a local nightclub that her bipolar depression began to subside.
 To the pleasant surprise of family members, even though Cotton's first attempt at comedy was poorly received, she tried again the very next night and has never looked back.

 Cotton credits her success to hard work and the unwavering support of family and friends.
-Cotton gives special thanks to her mentors along the way, especially to her team.
+Cotton gives special thanks to her mentors along the way.

 New date for Cotton's debut comedy album recording to be announced.